eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Issue link: https://github.com/eclipse/codewind/issues/1269
 -->
 ## How to create a .cw-settings file if it does not exist
 Prior to the 0.9.0 release, some Appsody and OpenShift Do (odo) templates did not come with a `.cw-settings`.
-The `.cw-settings` file usually created automatically.
-It tells Codewind how to interact with a project.
+The `.cw-settings` file is usually created automatically and tells Codewind how to interact with a project.
 Things like application and build status are tied to these settings.
-If you have a project from those stacks from a previous release you need to create the .cw-settings file manually.
+If you have a project from those stacks from a previous release, you must manually create the .cw-settings file.
 The file must reside under the project root directory.

 **Workaround** Create a template .cw-settings file with the following contents: